You have turned-in this assignment. You can review the lesson and see your previous answers.

 You are working fantastically well today, which I love to see.

-So, here is how you could have approached this task for the following poems.
-So, for "Kamikaze" and "Exposure", looking at nature, we could have compared them in the following way.
+So for "Kamikaze" and "Exposure," looking at nature, we could have compared them in the following way.

-However, for Garland, nature's power and its beauty acts as a galvanising force to turn the pilot back home and flee from his duty.
+However, for Garland, nature's power, and its beauty, acts as a galvanizing force to turn the pilot back home and flee from his duty.

-And you know, I've seen lots of really similar things in the class, which is great today.
+And, you know, I'm seeing lots of really similar things in the class, which is great today.

 However, for Owen, it is all about the soldiers enduring the kind of tough natural elements as part of their duty.

-Well done, if he picks up on anything similar.
+Well done if you picked up on anything similar.

 Okay, self-assessment time for me then please.

-Okay, then we have reached learning cycle two where we are going to look at how we can develop our ideas when analysing poetry.
+Okay then, we have reached learning cycle two where we are going to look at how we can develop our ideas when analyzing poetry.

-So, my question for you is as follows, which discourse markers could be appropriate here when we're exploring multiple angles of an idea?
-So, hit that pause button, have a quick discussion, or jot down some ideas if you're working independently, and then do push play when you'd like to proceed.
+So hit that pause button, have a quick discussion or jot down some ideas if you're working independently, and then do push play when you'd like to proceed.

-Okay, what a fantastic start to this learning cycle.
+Okay, what a fantastic start to this learning cycle, well done.

-Well done, I'm hearing lots of different discourse markers flying around the room and well done for remembering so many.
+I'm hearing lots of different discourse markers flying around the room, and well done for remembering so many.

 It's really important to remember that we can use a variety of discourse markers for different purposes in our essays.